Updated: 6th January, 2025

 Electric boiler without installation | £600 - £2,500 |

-Biomass boilers are suited for rural properties or homes with access to space for storing fuel like wood pellets, chips, or logs.
-These boilers are a sustainable choice, using biofuels to produce heat and hot water, thus reducing reliance on fossil fuels.
-Ideal for homes looking for an eco-conscious heating solution, biomass boilers can accommodate the larger footprint and storage needs of biomass fuel.
+Biomass boilers are perfect for rural homes or properties with space to store fuel such as wood pellets, chips, or logs.
+They provide a sustainable heating solution by using biofuels to produce heat and hot water, helping to reduce reliance on fossil fuels.
+Ideal for those looking for an eco-friendly option, biomass boilers do require space for both the larger unit and the fuel storage.
+Installation costs for biomass systems typically range from £7,000 to £15,000, reflecting the advanced technology and the complexity of installation.

 Boiler type | Prices |